 This version builds on the previous versions and contains measures to help the health and care system focus on measuring outcomes.
 It provides an update on the progress that has been made to develop existing indicators and describes how the NHS Outcomes Framework works in the wider health and care system.

-The high level outcomes are:
+The high level outcomes within the framework are:

 - Preventing people from dying prematurely

 - Enhancing quality of life for people with long-term conditions

 - Helping people to recover from episodes of ill health or following injury

 - Ensuring that people have a positive experience of care, and

 - Treating and caring for people in a safe environment and protecting them from avoidable harm.

 - Setting 5-year ambitions for improving outcomes: A how to guide for commissioners